chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 Floating Walls
 ~~~~~~~~~~~~~~~~~~~

-A floating wall is added 10 cm above the bottom of the mesh, so that void fraction discontinuities can be avoided.
-The remaining region above the floating wall is 1 m high, as in the experimental setup.
+A floating wall is added :math:`10 \: \text{cm}` above the bottom of the mesh, so that void fraction discontinuities can be avoided.
+The remaining region above the floating wall is :math:`1 \: \text{m}` high, as in the experimental setup.

 .. code-block:: text